 Fundraising

 Since 2016, this event began as a small intimate affair in Karen Turano's home.
-Through invitations, word of mouth and social media, the 2019 fundraiser was held in a banquet hall at the Hanover Manor in Hanover, NJ and had close to 400 people in attendance enjoying a tricky tray/50/50 dinner.
+Through invitations, word of mouth and social media, the 2023 fundraiser was held in a banquet hall at the Hanover Manor in East Hanover, NJ and had close to 400 people in attendance enjoying a tricky tray/50/50 dinner.
 The small intimate dinner has transformed into a major event with amazing prizes from Caribbean trips to gourmet foods to designer purses.

 The Turano family’s generosity, hard work and dedication to the GIST Cancer Research Fund has made a huge difference in funding GIST Cancer research.
 While others just sit back and never take action, the Turano family are personally invested and fight to bring hope for a cure for GIST Cancer.
+We need more dedicated fundraisers like Team Turano.

 If you want to coordinate a fundraiser in the name of the GIST Cancer Research Fund, please call GCRF at 305-944-4590 or email us at GistCancerFund@aol.com